-The collaboration in San Jose brought together six partners who had never worked together – NBC Bay Area, Telemundo Area de la Bahia, KQED Public Radio, The Mercury News, Renaissance Journalism and Big Local.
-The team spent nearly a year examining half a million property records to understand “Who Owns Silicon Valley?”
-The series not only creates the definitive list of the top landowners in the region, but also investigates their contribution to the housing problem and their responsibility for addressing it.
-A week after our collaborative started publishing its work, Apple pledged an unprecedented $2.5 billion to combat the housing crisis.
+Our collaboration in San Jose brought together six partners who had never worked together – NBC Bay Area, Telemundo Area de la Bahia, KQED Public Radio, The Mercury News, Renaissance Journalism and Big Local News.
+The team spent nearly a year examining half a million property records to understand Who Owns Silicon Valley?
+The series, published in November 2019, not only created the definitive list of the top landowners in the region, but also investigated their contribution to the housing problem and their responsibility for addressing it.
+A week after our collaborative started publishing its work, Apple pledged an unprecedented $2.5 billion to combat the San Francisco Bay Area housing crisis.

-In New Orleans, we brought together three news outlets – Fox 8 WVUE, WWNO New Orleans Public Radio and NOLA.com/The Times Picayune – for a six-month-long investigation into Louisiana’s state-funded school voucher program.
+In New Orleans, we brought together three news outlets – Fox 8 WVUE, WWNO New Orleans Public Radio and NOLA.com/The Times-Picayune – for a six-month-long investigation into Louisiana’s state-funded school voucher program.
 We found the $40 million program placed many students into low-performing private schools with little state oversight.
-The series, called “The Cost of Choice,” was published in May across all the outlets and included a searchable school ratings tool.
-We are working with organizations on the ground to distribute the tool and its information to the most affected communities.
-The story was also featured in an episode of the Reveal radio show and podcast in August.
+The series, called The Cost of Choice, was published in May 2019 across all the outlets and included a searchable school ratings tool.
+We worked with organizations on the ground to distribute the tool and its information to the most affected communities.
+The story was also featured in an episode of the Reveal radio show and podcast in August 2019.